Rochester, Nevada

-Rochester, Nevada, was a silver-mining town in Pershing County, Nevada, USA, approximately 110 mi east of Reno.
+Rochester was a silver-mining town in Pershing County, Nevada, US, approximately 110 mi east of Reno.
 It is now a ghost town.
 Lower Rochester is still accessible to visitors, but was largely destroyed by a wildfire in 2012; Upper Rochester has been buried under mine tailings of the more recent Coeur Rochester open pit mine.

 History

 Rochester is the collective name for three different sites: Rochester Heights, Upper Rochester and Lower Rochester, spread out along a 3 mi stretch of Rochester Canyon.
 When gold was discovered here in the 1860s by immigrants from Rochester, New York, there was only one camp, at the upper end of the canyon.
-Later this became known as Rochester Heights (often, along with Upper Rochester, called “Old Town”).
+Later this became known as Rochester Heights (often, along with Upper Rochester, called "Old Town").
 Exploration and mining was on a fairly small scale from the 1860s, with the ore processed on a small scale, or shipped by wagon to larger towns for milling.